Dr. Hannibal: Late career (1994–2013)

-On April 8, 1994, he won his first championship, the CRMW Mid-Heavyweight Championship, defeating Steve Rivers.
+On April 8, 1994, Gillepsie won his first championship, the CRMW Mid-Heavyweight Championship, by defeating Steve Rivers.
 He would hold onto the title for two weeks, before losing it to Sonny Corleone on April 22.
 A month later on May 22, he rebounded by winning the CRMW Tag Team Championship with Katana, defeating Jason the Terrible and Brad Young to win the vacant titles.
 He and Katana would hold onto the titles for nearly four months, before losing them to his old rival Corleone and his partner, Rob Austin, on September 10.
 On November 18, he won his second CRMW Tag team title with Steve Wilde.
 However, on January 20, 1995, the SS Squad split up, causing the Tag Team titles to be held up in a match between the two.
 A week later on January 27, Gillespie defeated Wilde by disqualification, making him a three-time Tag Team champion and selecting Eric Freeze as his new partner.
 Unfortunately, his reign would last two weeks, as he and Freeze lost the titles to Wilde and his partner, Black Bart Steiger.
 Two weeks later on February 24, he rebounded by defeating Steve Rivers to win the Mid-Heavyweight title for the second time.
 His reign would last two months, before an injury forced him to vacate the title in April 1995.

 After CRMW closed down in 1995, Gillespie was back in the Canadian indies.
 In the summer of 1996, he joined Bruce Hart in an attempt to revive Stampede Wrestling, but it didn't last very long.
 In 1997, he, along with Steve Wilde and Otto Gentile, formed Can-Am Wrestling Federation (CAWF).
 It was in CAWF, where he would alternate between his real name and his Dr. Hannibal gimmick.
 On February 17, 1998, he won the CAWF Can-Am Mid-Heavyweight Championship, defeating Steve Rivers.
 In May 1998, he reunited with Wilde as the SS Squad again and won the CAWF Can-Am Tag Team Championship on July 31, defeating Eric Freeze and The Pitbull Kid to win the vacant titles.
 In August, they lost the titles to Teddy Hart and Mike McFly, but regained the titles back a month later.
 Not long after regaining the titles, SS Squad would split up again, forcing the tag team titles in limbo.
 On September 25, Gillespie lost control of the Tag Team titles to Wilde.
 In 1999, Gillespie sold his stake of the promotion to Wilde and Gentile, before leaving the promotion in June 2000 and retiring.

 Gillespie returned to Japan in 1999, wrestling a match for Onita Pro.

 In 2012, 12 years after retiring, Gillespie made his return to the ring for Real Canadian Wrestling.
 His last match was held on March 22, 2013, losing a three-way dance to Jason the Terrible, which also included his former partner Katana.